wangwenx190/framelesshelper/README.md

 ## Features

+- Support Windows, X11, Wayland and macOS.
 - Frameless but have frame shadow.
-- Draggable and resizeable.
+- Draggable and resizable.
 - Automatically high DPI scaling.
 - Multi-monitor support (different resolution and DPI).
-- Have animations when minimizing and maximizing.
+- Have animations when minimizing, maximizing and restoring.
-- Tiled/Stack windows by DWM.
+- Support tiled and stack windows by DWM (Win32 only).
-- Won't cover the task bar when maximized.
+- Won't cover the task bar when maximized (Win32 only).
-- Won't block the auto-hide task bar when maximized.
+- Won't block the auto-hide task bar when maximized (Win32 only).
 - No flickers when resizing.
-- Load all APIs at run-time, no need to link to any system libraries directly.
+- Load all native APIs at run-time, no need to link to any system libraries directly (Win32 only).

 ## Usage